nkallima/sim-universal-construction/README.txt

 Make x86                 // Compiles the library/benchmarks for the x86 architecture using the gcc compiler.

-Make sparc               // Compiles the library/benchmarks for the SPARC architecture using the gcc compiler.
+Make sparc               // Compiles the library/benchmarks for the SPARC architecture using
-                         // The current version of the library/benchmarks are not tested
+                         // the gcc compiler (under testingi for this version).

 Make icc                 // Compiles the library/benchmarks using the icc compiler.